Colorado Springs, Colorado: Primary and secondary education

 In addition the state of Colorado runs the Colorado School for the Deaf and Blind, a residential school for people up to age 21 and established in 1874, in the city.

 Higher education

-State institutions offering bachelors and graduate degree programs in Colorado Springs include University of Colorado Colorado Springs (UCCS) with more than 12,000 students, and, Pikes Peak State College which offers mostly two-year degree associate degrees.
-The United States Air Force Academy is a federal institution offering bachelor degrees for officer candidates.
+State institutions offering bachelors and graduate degree programs in Colorado Springs include the University of Colorado Colorado Springs (UCCS) with more than 12,000 students and Pikes Peak State College which offers mostly two-year degree associate degrees.
+The United States Air Force Academy is a federal institution offering bachelor's degrees for officer candidates.

 Private non-profit institutions include Colorado College established in 1874 with about 2,000 undergraduates.
 Colorado Christian University has its Colorado Springs Center in the city.

 Private for-profit institutions include Colorado Technical University whose main campus is in Colorado Springs and IntelliTec College a technical training school.